virtual-vehicle/pointcloudset/README.rst

    tree.plot("x", hover_data=True)

-This produces the plot form the animation above.
+This produces the plot from the animation above.

 * Read the `html documentation`_.
 * Have a look at the `tutorial notebooks`_ in the documentation folder